 their full potential.

-- We will review all our membership and employment practices and procedures to ensure fairness.
+- We continue to review all our membership and employment practices and procedures to ensure fairness.

 - Breaches of our inclusion policy may be regarded as professional misconduct and could lead to